 I began running for the first time in college for a physical education class that was required.
 Shortly, I began training for a boxing match.
 I included running into my workouts and it helped my endurance for the 3 one-minute rounds.
 I won the boxing match and it was in front of all my friends and a few family members.

 Sports and physical activity play a significant role in promoting goal setting.
+Two years later, I was the Indiana State Kickboxing Champion.
 I never would have competed if I didn’t have confidence in my cardio endurance.
-Two years later, I was the Indiana State Kickboxing Champion.
 25 years later, I’ve completed several races from 5K runs to a 40K race in Michigan, with a bunch of 10-milers and half-marathons, as well.
 I own a small business, am a published author, and train others in boxing.
-How is that for accomplishing goals?
+It all started with running and my first competition in 1991.

 Participating in sports provides opportunities for regular feedback and progress tracking, allowing individuals to see the results of their efforts and make necessary adjustments to reach their goals.
 The sense of accomplishment that comes from achieving a goal in sports can lead to increased self-esteem and confidence, which in turn can positively impact other areas of life.
 Overall, sports promote goal setting by providing a structured and supportive environment for individuals to pursue their personal and athletic aspirations.